thoughtspot/thoughtspot.github.io/_end-user/pinboards/follow-pinboard.md

 ---
 title: [Following pinboards]
-last_updated: 1/17/2020
+last_updated: 12/1/2021
 summary: "In ThoughtSpot, you can follow Pinboards and schedule email notifications to regularly review the visuals that represent dynamic data."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---

 {% include deprecation.html content="This feature is now deprecated.
-You may not use it starting with the November Cloud release.
+You may not use it starting with the January Cloud release.
 Instead, create a pinboard schedule.
 A pinboard schedule emails a PDF of the pinboard to you on a regular schedule.
 Your existing pinboard follows will be migrated to pinboard schedules.
 For details, see Deprecation Announcements." %}

 When you follow a pinboard, ThoughtSpot sends you regular emails that contain the snapshot of the pinboard.
 You can change the scheduling of this email to suit your business needs.